 The surveys are completely anonymous.
 The practitioner survey will take approximately 5-10 minutes.
 For the managers, there will be two options.
 Participants may take a speedy 1-minute survey or a longer 5-10 minute survey.
-The questionnaires will be available until from August until September 30th 2019 and the results will be published at the end of 2020 in early years magazines such as Nursery World and Under 5s, or in academic journals.
+The questionnaires will be available until September 30th 2019 and the results will be published at the end of 2020 in early years magazines such as Nursery World and Under 5s, or in academic journals.

 If you are a manager, or if you work in an early years setting (practitioner or otherwise, male/female/gender non-specific) please take part in our study.
 The links below will take you to the Participant Information and to the survey.